balanivr/giphy-api-test/README.md

 # GIPHY API Test

 This project demonstrates search using the [GIPHY Search API](https://developers.giphy.com/docs/api#quick-start-guide) in React.
 The project relies on the libraries highlighted under `dependencies` below, and requires an API key.
 Please read this entire document before attempting to run this project.
-A demo of the project may be viewed at:
+A demo of the project may be viewed at:<br />
 [https://vikeshcodes.com/giphy](https://vikeshcodes.com/giphy)

 ## Dependencies